laurenkaestle/laurenkaestle/README.md

 # Hi, I'm Lauren!

 ### About Me:
-- I'm currently a rising junior at RIT majoring in Computer Science.
+- I'm currently a junior at RIT majoring in Computer Science.
-- I'm hoping to improve my programming skills this summer through some personal projects.

 LinkedIn: www.linkedin.com/in/lauren-kaestle-534b28291